madlambda/Acorn/docs/hierarchical-fs.md

 }
 ```

-As we can see from the type definitions above, other than structure but given
+As we can see from the type definitions above, other than structure giving
-types to individual members would benefit the client and add guatantees that
+types to individual members would benefit the client and add guarantees that
 each file holds the correct data.

 Most software makes use of a hierarchical resource system, like the URL in the